 The sneakers also feature more small LEGO references in the Air Bubbles, including a LEGO stud, and a classic smiley LEGO minifigure head.

 There also appears to be a small three-eyed alien printed onto one of the Air bubbles.
-Perhaps this is a Nike reference somehow as it doesn’t appear immediately obvious how the cute character relates to the LEGO Group.
+Perhaps this is a Nike reference somehow.
+It doesn’t appear immediately obvious how the cute character relates to the LEGO Group.
+If you know, tell us in the comments below!

 The sneakers will come packed in a fairly plan Nike shoebox.
 There was definitely scope to do more here and make the collaboration more obvious and eye catching.